MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-09-02-frank-pesci.markdown

 FP: Well, my name is Frank Pesci.
 I am an American composer based in and working in Germany.
 I am a composer primarily focused at the moment on opera, but I’ve written nearly 100 works for the concert stage, including pieces for chorus, solo works for instrumentalists and singers, works for large ensembles like orchestras, concert bands, and things like that.
 Plus chamber music and everything in between.
 But at the moment I’m focused primarily on opera.
 {: .interviewee }

 What I’m doing here in Germany is we’ve been living here in Germany, my wife and I, for four years.
-My wife is an opera singer and her career brought us here, first to Karlsruhe, which is a small town in the southwest (well, it’s a medium-sized town in the southwest) and for the last two years here in Cologne, where she’s a member of the ensemble with [Oper Köln&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.oper.koeln).
+My wife is an opera singer and her career brought us here, first to Karlsruhe, which is a small town in the southwest (well, it’s a medium-sized town in the southwest) and for the last two years here in Cologne, where she’s a member of the ensemble with [Oper Köln&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://www.oper.koeln).
 So that’s what I’m doing here and I am working as a freelance professional composer.
 {: .interviewee }

 AG: I’m gonna go ask the kids to be quiet...